RENCI-NRIG/X-CITE/theme3/DC101/scientific-workflow-management.md

 4. **Scalability** - Workflows allow you to scale up your data processing to handle large data sets and complex analyses, enabling you to solve large research problems in your field.
+It helps you run your analysis in parallel over distributed resources.

 5. **Reusability** - Once your data processing pipeline is modelled as a workflow, typically it is possible to reuse the workflow in different ways.
-For example, you could use the workflow as part of a bigger science analysis (that maybe faclity wide)
+For example, you could use the workflow as part of a bigger science analysis (that maybe faclity wide), or even share the workflow with another CHESS researcher.

-### High level steps on identifying a Workflow
+### High Level Steps on Identifying a Workflow

 Here are some tips on how you can identify a workflow for your data processing